anshvijay28/ML_project/index.md

 Because each row represent a merge step in the hierarchical clustering process, we can plot the distance across each merge step (row index of linkage matrix).
 We will inspect where the distance shoots up greatly and determine the optimal number of clusters by the number of clusters at that merge step.
-This is because A hike in distance means that 2 relatively far clusters got merged together, a merge we would not want to happen.
+This is because a hike in distance means that 2 relatively far clusters got merged together, a merge we would not want to happen.
 We can visualize this relationship with the following code:
 ```
 plt.figure(figsize=(10, 8))